 Why is this the case?
-Imagine a group that cares only about conformity, and not about truth at all.27 This would amount to a pure coordination game among the actors on the network.
+Imagine a group that cares only about conformity, and not about truth at all.24 This would amount to a pure coordination game among the actors on the network.
 Given random starting beliefs, and thus random starting actions, we should expect connected groups to be equally likely to head towards better or worse choices.
 There is nothing to break symmetry between these choices.
 All actors care about is matching their neighbors, and neither action gives a better payoff beyond this desideratum.
 On the other hand, with no conformism, groups of inquirers tend to learn to take the better action (because it is better, and so yields higher payoffs on average).
-Increasing conformity siphons away some outcomes where groups would eventually all reach truth, and moves towards the situation where either choice is equally likely.28
+Increasing conformity siphons away some outcomes where groups would eventually all reach truth, and moves towards the situation where either choice is equally likely.25

-This analysis, that varying k effectively interpolates between the standard Bala-Goyal model and a coordination game on a network, suggests the hypothesis that for large k, agents are sometimes getting the right answer for the wrong reason: that is, one of the two actions is chosen essentially at random, without preference for which action yields a higher payoff.
+This analysis, that varying k is similar to interpolating between the standard Bala-Goyal model and a coordination game on a network, suggests the hypothesis that for large k, agents are sometimes getting the right answer for the wrong reason: that is, one of the two actions is chosen essentially at random, without preference for which action yields a higher payoff.
 To expand on this hypothesis, we ran simulations for multi-armed bandit problems, where the agents are confronted with more than two possible actions.
-In particular, we looked at such models where all arms were successful with probability p = .5, except for one better arm with probability $p_B = .55$.
-As expected, for large values of k, agents facing multi-armed bandit problems do substantially worse, converging to the true action approximately as often as one would expect if they were choosing one of the n arms with equal odds.
+In particular, we looked at such models where all arms were successful with probability p = .5, except for one better arm, with probability $p_B = .55$.
+As expected, for large values of k, agents facing multiarmed bandit problems do substantially worse, converging to the true action approximately as often as one would expect if they were choosing one of the n arms with equal odds.
 For instance, with k = .5, in a three-armed bandit problem agents converge to the better action 34% of the time; in a four-armed bandit problem 25% of the time; and in a five-armed bandit problem 19% of the time.
 Contrast this with the case when k = 0, where adding arms decreases performance, but where, even with five arms, agents converge to the better action more than 88% of the time.
-Figure 6 shows this trend for high and low k as one varies the number of arms.
-Results are for G(N,q) random networks with linking probability q = .5.29 The poor performance of the agents in solving multi-armed bandit problems in the presence of conformity is particularly troubling, given that scientists very often face multiple hypotheses of various effectiveness.
+Figure 6 shows this trend for high and low k as one varies the number of arms.26 We collapse outcomes into correct, incorrect, and polarization.
+The